lammps/lammps/doc/src/package.rst

 ----------

 The *intel* style invokes settings associated with the use of the INTEL package.
-All of its settings, except the *omp* and *mode* keywords, are ignored if LAMMPS was not built with Xeon Phi co-processor support.
-All of its settings, including the *omp* and *mode* keyword are applicable if LAMMPS was built with co-processor support.
+The keywords *balance*, *ghost*, *tpc*, and *tptask* are **only** applicable if LAMMPS was built with Xeon Phi co-processor support and are otherwise ignored.

 The *Nphi* argument sets the number of co-processors per node.
 This can be set to any value, including 0, if LAMMPS was not